FLYSTEPHEN/python-data-assignments/README.md

 - [ ] I can try text analysis
 - [ ] learn how to use 'try' in case some input problems
 - [ ] use class

+## Assignment 1 -- Data collection and ideation

+Deadline: **Nov 9, 2018 (Fri)**

+Collect your **original** data by one of the following two ways:

+- Scraping static website (requests + beautiful soup)
+- Scraping a dynamic website (selenium/ splinter)

+Requirement:

+- The dataset needs to contain more than **100** entries and more than **5** fields.
+- In the `README.md` file, give information about your dataset, so people can quickly understand the content without looking into your CSV file.
+You can include those sections: 1) topic ; 2) data source; 3) data fields (type, sample data); 4) data volume; 5) **license**.
+Here is a [sample](https://github.com/marla322/hkbu-big-data-media/tree/master/HW2).

+Note:

+- "License" is very important.
+Or, people can not build derivatives upon your work.
+- No more than **3** students scrape the same website.
+Please register your interest with TA as early as possible to coordinate the topics.
+- Assignment 2 will be based on Assignment 1.
+So pick the scraping target in a sensable way.
+The dataset had better help you generate some meaningful observations about the chosen topic.

+### Bonus: Enrich your dataset

+Most of the time, one data set is not enough for you to make a thorough analysis.
+You may want to enrich your dataset somehow.
+Here are some potential methods:

+- You can download data set from [gov open data portals](https://data.gov.hk/en/), [research institutes](https://ourworldindata.org/), or [any collection](https://github.com/awesomedata/awesome-public-datasets) that you can verify.
+You don't have to actually download the data in this bonus question, because some dataset is too large to be put onto GitHub repo.
+Simply give pointers to the database you are considering and briefly describe how they can be incorporated into the dataset you just scraped or how they can assist your articulation.
+- You can get some related data via [HTTP based API](https://earthquake.usgs.gov/fdsnws/event/1/).
+Please tell us what is the API, give a few (truncated) sample responses, and discuss how that data can potentially help your data-driven report.